itteco/iframely-wordpress/iframely/readme.txt

 = Heads-up: =

 Iframely does not simply wrap URLs with <code>&lt;iframe src=...&gt;</code> code.
 That's not what Iframely is for.
-We can only match URLs to the known embed codes if publisher offers them for manual copy-paste, or generate a summary card for preview.
+We can only match URLs to the known embed codes if publisher offers them for manual copy-paste, or generate a summary card for URL preview if a publisher provides at least a thumnnail image.

 = To keep default embed providers =

 By default, Iframely will inject itself to be the first embeds provider in the list, thus intercepting all URLs.
 It means that the default providers that are later in the list won't get called and will thus be disabled.

-For example, default YouTube, Vimeo, Twitter, other oEmbed plugins that you have (like JetPack), etc.
+It means Iframely replaces default YouTube, Vimeo, Twitter, other oEmbed plugins that you might have(like JetPack), etc.

-Although, we should support the same providers and output the same code, just make it responsive, you can still disable such behavior and tell Iframely to only process links that otherwise don't have embed provider.
+Although we should support the same providers and output the same code, just make it responsive and add extra features, you can still disable such behavior and tell Iframely to only process links that otherwise don't have an embed provider.

 Just choose this option in your settings.
 It will essentially put Iframely to be the last in the list, be "a catcher", rather then "an interceptor".

+= URL editor options =

+You can fine-tune many aspects of Iframely on your dashboard at iframely.com.
+This would include some most common settings for popular rich media publishers.
+Our support team can also fine-tune many other publishers, just for you.

+However, you might need a per-post editor for the widgets options.
+And, Iframely does provide this too.
+It's done via [URL options](https://iframely.com/docs/options) editor, and available for higher-tier plans, or during your initial trial period.
+Make sure to check it out.

 = AMP support =

-Iframely works nicely with [AMP WP plugin](https://wordpress.org/plugins/amp/).
+Yes, Iframely works nicely with [AMP WP plugin](https://wordpress.org/plugins/amp/).
 It catches all missing embeds and follow your Iframely settings.
 But you can also opt to have Iframely for all embeds, including default AMP embeds too.
 For example, Facebook video will be indeed a nice video without user's text message.

 == Installation ==